eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 I claim that Approval voting is the "linear approximation" of Condorcet methods: simpler, easier to work with, far less expensive, more practical, and less opaque.
 It has high fidelity to the true Condorcet winner, without being beholden to them in every case.
 In my view, this makes it *better* than Condorcet methods in practice, because I am not convinced that the true Condorcet winner is always the best candidate to elect in every case.

 Simulations put the true Condorcet-efficiency of Approval voting at around [67% to 84%](https://www.degruyterbrill.com/document/doi/10.1515/9781400859504.15/html), depending on the model and parameters used.
-Real world data is limited, but even more positive.
+Real world data is limited because there are not many real-world elections that collect both approval and ranked data.
+But a [1985 professional society election](https://www.jstor.org/stable/2632078) where both approval and ranking data were collected showed approval voting elected a candidate with substantially broader support than the plurality winner, despite a near-tie in pairwise comparisons.

 Other research has shown that Approval voting has a high likelihood of electing the Condorcet winner in practice, even if it does not do so every time.
 I argue this is a feature, not a bug.